 Just as the construction industry does not build windows before it builds walls, Forex traders should not risk capital before their trading plan is complete.
 Remember, each layer of foundation is needed before adding the next one; otherwise the groundwork is not sufficiently stable.
 Your successful forex trading plan must build a foundation.

 Part of that foundation was already provided in detail in previous articles.
 Let’s make a quick review.

-Based on the above, you may have completed this list:
+Based on what I mentioned above, you may have already completed this list:

 a) Summarized your goals based on SMART criteria